Types

 For the Firefox iOS browser:

-Follow Apple Human Interface Guidelines, which uses headline-style capitalization.
+Follow Apple's Human Interface Guidelines, which use headline-style capitalization.
 Capitalize every word except articles, coordinating conjunctions, and prepositions of four or fewer letters.
+Sentence case can be used for headlines written as a complete sentence with ending punctuation.